 Mind-body exercises have to be one of the most popular and many sought-after forms of exercise since ancient times.
 The most common and trending types of these particular exercises are none other than yoga.
 We all are quite aware of why yoga has been brought to the front and why so many yoga studios have been popping up lately all over the world.

 However, as amazing and relaxing yoga sounds, it is not for everyone.
 It is definitely really popular, but not every person has truly been able to benefit from it.
-In actuality, not many people could consider yoga to be synonymous to the whole mind-body exercise phenomenon.
+In actuality, not many people could consider yoga to be synonymous with the whole mind-body exercise phenomenon.

 Yoga may have created quite a trend and hype in the world of fitness and general well-being, however, it is surely not meant for everyone.

-If yoga hasn’t exactly been right up your alley either, there are numerous other alternatives that you can try that might even bring you bigger and better physical and mental benefits that yoga itself.
+If yoga hasn’t exactly been right up your alley either, there are numerous other alternatives that you can try that might even bring you bigger and better physical and mental benefits than yoga itself.

-Also known as chi chung and chi kung, Qigong is best described as a holistic form or system of exercises that blend together body movement and posture, meditation and breathing.
-It is composed of movements that help stretch the body, build a kind of awareness about how the body moves and also increases the movement of various fluids in the body such as lymph, blood and synovial.
+Also known as chi chung and chi kung, Qigong is best described as a holistic form or system of exercises that blend together body movement and posture, meditation, and breathing.
+It is composed of movements that help stretch the body, build a kind of awareness about how the body moves, and also increases the movement of various fluids in the body such as lymph, blood, and synovial.

 Since Qigong has mainly come from the ancient Chinese culture, its popularity goes as far back as almost 4000 years ago.
 Over the years, a variety of different forms and practices of the traditional Qigong have been developed that help coordinate the mind, body, and breath.
-Some of its essential principals include intentional movement, visualization, awareness, rhythmic breathing, balance and counterbalance, and chanting.
+Some of its essential principles include intentional movement, visualization, awareness, rhythmic breathing, balance and counterbalance, and chanting.

-The effectiveness of Qigong carries evidence from thousands of years ago when it helped so many people China by bettering their mental and physical health.
+The effectiveness of Qigong carries evidence from thousands of years ago when it helped so many people in China by bettering their mental and physical health.
 For most people, one of the most important ways that Qigong benefitted them was a great relief from the prevention of chronic health problems.
 For many others, it led to personal development, significant mental clarity, and the creation of energy in their emotional and physical bodies.

 There are three major types of Qigong, namely medical qigong, spiritual qigong, and martial qigong.
-Medical qigong is the most popular of all since it fosters self-healing.
+Medical Qigong is the most popular of all since it fosters self-healing.
 Spiritual qigong includes the use of mudras, prayers, mantras, and meditation, almost like in yoga classes, while martial qigong focuses on physical powers by demonstrating a variety of physical feats.

 While it is not exactly a form of mind-body exercise, it is often referred to as “yoga’s more athletic cousin”.
 The main focus and emphasis of Pilates are on enhancing the connection of the mind and body, reduce stress and tension by linking the breath with a lot of bodily movement.
-It is very similar to quit a few yoga poses in many ways that can vary in intensity and range from moderate to advanced levels.
+It is very similar to quite a few yoga poses in many ways that can vary in intensity and range from moderate to advanced levels.

 This incredibly amazing physical fitness system was introduced by Joseph Pilates in the early 20th century.
 Since then, it has gained significant popularity particularly in Western countries like the United Kingdom, Canada, and the United States.

 The main aim of pilates is to enhance general well-being and fitness and also to strengthen the body in an even, consistent matter.
 Pilates is a great option for all those looking to maintain a good posture and to toughen up their pelvis and abdomen.
 But it is also an excellent way to increase flexibility in the body and tone the body with a major focus on the core.

-So, when doing Pilates, you can expect a full body workout that isn’t very rigorous or intense.
+So, when doing Pilates, you can expect a full-body workout that isn’t very rigorous or intense.
 Also, there are two types of pilates classes, namely mat classes, and reformer classes.
-The latter includes the use of a machine that has a sliding platform with pulleys, foot bar, and strings, while the former makes use of a thick mat that targets your pressure points.
+The latter includes the use of a machine that has a sliding platform with pulleys, a foot bar, and strings, while the former makes use of a thick mat that targets your pressure points.

-This is referred to as more of a graceful form of exercise and is a type of art that embraces the body, spirit and the mind.
+This is referred to as more of a graceful form of exercise and is a type of art that embraces the body, spirit, and mind.
 Like Qigong, the roots of Tai Chi also lie in ancient Chinese culture where it was initially developed for self-defense purposes.
 Today, it involves a series of movements and techniques that are carried out in a very slow, systematic manner, coupled with deep, rhythmic breathing.

 Tai Chi is basically a non-competitive type of martial art that combines simple and gentle physical exercises with a bit of stretching followed by sessions of mindfulness.
 It greatly helps enhance the flexibility of your body, balance, and control, as well as your overall fitness.

-In each of these types, every movement of the body is such that it protects and supports the joints in the body, facilitates a proper circulation of body fluids like blood, enables people to be more flexible and move around easily, builds a kind of an inner strength from inside out and greatly emphasizes on weight transference in order to prevent falls and also improve the balance.
+In each of these types, every movement of the body is such that it protects and supports the joints in the body, facilitates a proper circulation of body fluids like blood, enables people to be more flexible and move around easily, builds a kind of inner strength from inside out and greatly emphasizes on weight transference in order to prevent falls and also improve the balance.

-You have probably heard of terms like Judo, Karate, Kung fu and Capoeira before.
+You have probably heard of terms like Judo, Karate, Kung fu, and Capoeira before.
 All these come under the umbrella of martial arts, another great alternative to yoga for a fit and limber body.
 This is the ultimate epitome of mind-body connection and workout whereby it aims to target every single characteristic of a mind-body exercise.

 Much of the movement required in martial arts rely on the correct posture, form, and alignment of the body.
-It includes several breathing patterns through different exercises that help you regulate your breathing and also bring your mind at peace.
+It includes several breathing patterns through different exercises that help you regulate your breathing and also bring your mind to peace.

-Martial arts, over the years, have been divided into various categories like grappling, striking, archery, swordsmanship and spearmanship.
-Chinese martial arts are believed to have originated almost some 4000 years ago during the period of the legendary Xia Dynasty.
+Martial arts, over the years, have been divided into various categories like grappling, striking, archery, swordsmanship, and spearmanship.
+Chinese martial arts are believed to have originated almost 4000 years ago during the period of the legendary Xia Dynasty.

 Contrary to typically held beliefs, martial arts aren’t just for those who are looking to master the art of self-defense, but they can also be taught and learned in low-impact settings as a way to enhance bodily movement, breathing, and balance.

 In terms of mental health, it is more like a form of mental therapy whereby it helps people release suppressed emotions and feelings.
 It also helps improve assertiveness as well a person’s attention span.